 British designer Nicholas Kirkwood has trained at Central Saint Martins and under Philip Treacy, the notable hat designer.
 He's known for his statement shoes - footwear that incorporates architectural details and innovative materials like laser-cut leather and hand-printed suede.
 He has created catwalk shoes for fashion-forward brands such as Rodarte, John Rocha, and Erdem.
 He shoes start at $500 for a pair of sandals and run to $2,300 for Swarovski-embellished pumps.

 Alexander McQueen's 12-inch armadillo heels - famously beloved by Lady Gaga and worn in her Bad Romance music video - is an exaggerated example of the brand's irreverence and artistry.
 They continually push the boundaries of footwear with elaborately-embellished shoes, but have added 'wearability' to their list of considerations under the deft hand of Sarah Burton, who took over the house after the untimely death of its eponymous founder.
-Their recent offerings include a nod to the curved heel of the armadillo shoe and skull detail that the McQueen house is known for.
+Their recent offerings include a horn heeled sandal and shoes with embroidered details.
 Shoes start at around $500 and go up to $1,200 for heeled boots.

 Many of the shoes mentioned above are considered classics and rarely go on sale.
 However, if you're in the market for off-season colors and styles, or are willing to take a chance on the secondhand market, you can often find these designer shoes at vastly discounted prices (though still in the hundreds, of course!)

 - The Barneys Warehouse sale, which used to be a semi-annual affair replete with vicious fighting over the last sizes but is now a year-round website